11 Best Places to Cash Checks (No High Fees!)

 1. Your Local Bank

 One of the best places to cash a check is your local bank.
-In most institutions, account holders won’t be charged a fee for this service (check whether your account offers that) – and you can deposit your funds first, then withdraw the cash later.
+In most institutions, account holders won’t be charged a fee for this service – and you can deposit your funds first, then withdraw the cash later.

 Many other check cashing options will include a small fee – but if your bank offers free check cashing service, it’s probably your best bet.